Azure/azure-functions-on-container-apps/samples/Biceptemplates/MI_VNET_sample/README.md

   - Use keyvault references
   - Pull images from private ACR
   - Access storage account without connection strings.
+- Set `useSystemIdentity` = `true`, in order to use system assigned identity instead of user managed identity in above steps.

 For VNet integration, it provides two flags in params:
 - hasVnet: To create and add a VNet to the managed environment.